 Did Muhammad use his swords?

-Muhammad was born and raised in Mecca, a trading town.
-Since there wasn't enough trading in his adopted farming town of Medina to feed his growing clan and since he didn't know how to farm, Muhammad took to plundering passing caravans and proved quite adept at it.
+Muhammad was born and raised in Mecca, a trading town, but moved to Medina, a farming town.
+Since there wasn't enough trading in Medina to feed his growing clan and since he didn't know how to farm, Muhammad took to plundering passing caravans and proved quite adept at it.

 So, when self-declared Christians kill and plunder, they are following neither the words nor the example set by Christ and therefore are not true Christians.
 But when Muslims kill and plunder, they are following the example and the words of Muhammad to "kill the infidels wherever you find them" (see No Compulsion in Religion).